By using this site, you agree to the Privacy Policy and Terms of Use.

 • When should I choose fresh over frozen produce?

 A comprehensive nutritional analysis comparing fresh and frozen produce has overturned the widely held belief that fresh vegetables and fruits are invariably superior to their frozen counterparts.
-Research conducted at UC Davis challenges decades of conventional wisdom about produce quality.
+Research conducted by Dr. Ali Bouzari and colleagues at UC Davis challenges decades of conventional wisdom about produce quality.

 3 out of 8